1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ![Bed connector](../assets/images/bed_connector_side_web.jpg)

-Be careful to never break it by accident as it acts as a strain relief and protects the cables which are soldered to the contacts of the board at the bottom side.
+Be careful to never break it by accident as it acts as a strain relief and protects the wires which are soldered to the contacts of the board at the bottom side.

 ![Soldered connections](../assets/images/bed_connection_web.jpg)